Gaia Molinaro

 I am a PhD student at the University of California, Berkeley, where I take a computational approach to understand the key to intelligent, open-ended cognition and behavior as part of Anne Collins’s Computational Cognitive Neuroscience lab.
 I recently visited Pierre-Yves Oudeyer’s Flowers AI & CogSci lab at Inria as a Chateaubriand STEM Fellow.

-In the summer of 2024, I interned as a Machine Learning SWE at Meta, where I worked to improve content recommendations and engagement for 3 billion users.
+I interned at Meta twice: in 2025, as a Research Scientist using LLMs to understand teenagers’ use of social media; in 2024, as a Machine Learning SWE working to improve content recommendations for over 3 billion users.
 In 2023, I was part of the R&D team at Thimus, a world-leading company in cultural and applied neuroscience.
 In 2022, I was one of the Nova top 11 Italian talents under 25 in Healthcare & Bio Sciences.

 Before my PhD, I obtained a Neuroscience BSc from King’s College London and a Cognitive and Decision Sciences MSc from UCL, where I worked at Tali Sharot’s Affective Brain lab.

-I am also the author of an Italian children’s book titled La gara di pattinaggio, which was beautifully illustrated by my brother Daniel and is now available on Amazon.
-All proceeds from the first 100 copies are being donated to Fondazione Dottor Sorriso.
+I am also the author of an Italian children’s book titled La gara di pattinaggio, which was beautifully illustrated by my brother Daniel.
+We are donating all proceeds from the first 100 copies to Fondazione Dottor Sorriso.